TheJasonOsmond/Bakeneko-Showcase/README.md

 - **Inspector Tooling** — Odin-powered validation and clean conditional authoring workflows

 ---
-### Effect Data (what designers see)
+### Effect Data (Designer View)

-Effects are designed as a set of:
+Effects are defined as a modular set of components:
-  1. Trigger   - "when?"
-  2. Condition - "under what circumstances?"
-  3. Behaviour - "what happens?"

-The designer also has control over the animation played, stack and duration, and what to display on the UI.
+1. **Trigger** — *When does this effect occur?*
+2. **Condition** — *Under what circumstances does it apply?*
+3. **Behaviour** — *What happens when it resolves?*

+In addition, designers can configure presentation and runtime behaviour, including:

+- Animation selection
+- Stack behavior and duration
+- UI representation

 <p align="center">
   <img src="MarketingMaterial/BN_Design_EffectInspector.png" height="600" alt="Bakeneko Effect System Architecture Diagram">